Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Utah State and its opponents have gone over the current 52.5-point total in five of 10 games (50%) this season.

-- Wyoming's games have gone over 52.5 points in two opportunities this season.
+- Wyoming has combined with its opponents to score more than 52.5 points in two games this season.

-- The two teams combine to average 55.4 points per game, 2.9 more than the over/under in this contest.

-- This contest's over/under is 4.8 points greater than the 47.7 these two squads combine to allow per game this season.

 Utah State Stats and Trends

-- In Utah State's 10 games this year, it has seven wins against the spread.
+- Utah State has played 10 games, with seven wins against the spread.

-- This season, the Aggies have two against the spread wins in three games as a favorite of 5.5 points or more.
+- The Aggies have covered the spread twice this season when favored by 5 points or more (in three chances).

-- Utah State's games this year have gone over the total in four out of 10 opportunities (40%).
+- Utah State's games this year have hit the over four times in 10 opportunities (40%).

-- When Utah State puts up more than 21.5 points, it is 7-1 against the spread and 8-0 overall.
+- Utah State is 7-1 against the spread and 8-0 overall this season when the team puts up more than 21.5 points.

-- When Utah State picks up more than 330.8 yards, the team is 7-3 against the spread and 8-2 overall.
+- When Utah State piles up over 330.8 yards, the team is 7-3 against the spread and 8-2 overall.

-- The Aggies have turned the ball over 16 times this season, five more turnovers than the Cowboys have forced (11).

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.